visit-dav/visit/docs/SphynxDocs/Intro/Installing_VisIt.rst

 * Microsoft Windows

-A new version of VisIt is usually released every 2-3 months, you can find VisIt release exectuables at: https://wci.llnl.gov/simulation/computer-codes/visit/executables.
+A new version of VisIt is usually released every 2-3 months, you can find VisIt release executables at: https://wci.llnl.gov/simulation/computer-codes/visit/executables.

 Download a binary release compatible with the machine you want to install